Notice

 Complete traceability – which can include laser marking, pin marking systems, and integration software such as EtherMark – can give manufacturers the ability to overcome these challenges.

 (Pro Tip: Don't make the mistake of assuming a track and trace system will be a huge investment of your time and money.
 There is an easier, more approachable way to build your traceability infrastructure.
-We've found that taking smaller steps and taking the time to build an infrustructure that can scale with your needs can ofter be a more manageable -- and ultimately more successful -- strategy.)
+We've found that taking smaller steps and taking the time to build an infrastructure that can scale with your needs can often be a more manageable -- and ultimately more successful -- strategy.)

 Comments (0)